Fantasy Susan Takes Charge by TMaskedWriter

 * * *

 Ok, I mentioned before how there are three other women with whom I share my head.
 I also mentioned Chad, the only boyfriend I'd had before meeting Troy and Julie.
-Chad was what you get when the 'roid freak high school quarterback jerks off onto a rolled-up copy of Maxim and fucks the bitchy prom queen with it.
+Chad was what you get when the 'roid freak high college quarterback jerks off onto a rolled-up copy of Maxim and fucks the bitchy prom queen with it.

 I was an orphan, I didn't have anyone to tell me that wasn't what "a boyfriend" was, and by the time people did, he had me beaten down so far that I wouldn't listen until Troy did what I now understand was mind control to help me see it.
 There are various ways to go about it.
 Troy used a somewhat gentler one with me than he and Julie would later use on Chad.
 I never felt like anything was happening, just that everything Troy was saying was completely agreeable.
 While learning it myself, I asked Troy to do it to me like he did to Chad.
 After assuring him I could handle it, he agreed.
 (It was the kind of "being made to dance like a puppet" that I get now why he hasn't done it to anyone since.)